U.S. has entered unprecedented climate territory, EPA warns

-The destruction of year-round permafrost in Alaska, loss of winter ice on the Great Lakes and spike in summer heat waves in U.S. cities all signal that climate change is intensifying, the EPA said in a report released Wednesday.
-The assessment, which was delayed under the Trump administration for three years, marks the first time the agency has said such changes are being driven at least in part by human-caused global warming.
+The destruction of year-round permafrost in Alaska, loss of winter ice on the Great Lakes and spike in summer heat waves in U.S. cities all signal that climate change is intensifying, the EPA said in its report.
+The assessment, which languished under the Trump administration for three years, marks the first time the agency has said such changes are being driven at least in part by human-caused global warming.

-As it launched an updated webpage to inform the public on how climate change is upending communities throughout the country, the Biden administration gave the agency’s imprimatur to a growing body of evidence that climate effects are happening faster and becoming more extreme than when EPA last published its “Climate Indicators” report in 2016.
+As it launched an updated webpage to inform the public on how climate change is upending communities throughout the country, the Biden administration gave the agency’s imprimatur to a growing body of evidence that climate effects are happening faster and becoming more extreme than when EPA last published its “Climate Indicators” data in 2016.

-EPA Administrator Michael Regan said he wants to make clear to the entire country the dangers of rising temperatures in the United States, which he noted is warming faster than the global average.
+EPA Administrator Michael Regan said he wants to make clear to the entire country the dangers of rising temperatures in the United States.

-“We want to reach people in every corner of this country because there is no small town, city or rural community that’s unaffected by the climate crisis,” Regan told reporters Wednesday.
+“We want to reach people in every corner of this country because there is no small town, big city or rural community that’s unaffected by the climate crisis,” Regan told reporters Wednesday.
 “Americans are seeing and feeling the impacts up close with increasing regularity.”

 EPA staffers said the data detail how the nation has entered unprecedented territory, in which climate effects are more visible, changing faster and becoming more extreme.
+Collectively, the indicators present “multiple lines of evidence that climate change is occurring now and here in the U.S., affecting public health and the environment,” the agency said.

 In 2020, for example, ocean heat reached its highest level in recorded history, and it fuels marine heat waves and coral bleaching.
 The extent of Arctic sea ice also was the second smallest on record dating to 1979.
 Wildfire and pollen seasons are starting earlier and lasting longer.

-The report illustrates the chasm between the current administration and Trump’s when it comes to climate policy.
+The newly compiled data illustrate the chasm between the current administration and Trump’s when it comes to climate policy.
 President Biden has identified cutting greenhouse gas emissions linked to rising global temperatures as one of his top priorities, insisting that a shift away from fossil fuels and to cleaner forms of energy also could create needed U.S. jobs.

-Trump questioned the idea that burning fossil fuels was warming the planet and endangering Americans’ lives and livelihoods, and his administration delayed an update to EPA’s peer-reviewed report on climate change indicators.
+Trump questioned the idea that burning fossil fuels was warming the planet and endangering Americans’ lives and livelihoods, and his administration delayed an update to the EPA’s peer-reviewed report on climate change indicators, first published in 2010.
 As a result, the report offers a snapshot of the extent to which the science around climate change grew more detailed and robust during Trump’s term, even as his administration at times tried to stifle those findings.

-In March, the Biden administration relaunched a bare-bones version of the EPA’s website on climate change that went dark under Trump.
+In March, the Biden administration relaunched a bare-bones version of the EPA’s website on climate change, much of which went dark under Trump.
+The Trump administration did not take down the climate indicators page, leaving it up with outdated information.
 To compile its list of 54 climate change indicators released Wednesday, the EPA culled data from across academia, nonprofit institutions and other government agencies to come to its conclusions.

 Heat waves are occurring about three times more often than they did in the 1960s, the agency found, averaging about six times a year.
 In turn, Americans are blasting air conditioners to stay cool during the hot months, which has nearly doubled summer energy use over the past half-century and added even more greenhouse gases to the atmosphere.

 At nearly every spot measured in Alaska, permafrost has warmed since 1978.
-The biggest temperature increases were found in the northernmost reaches of the state, where the thawing of the once permanently frozen soil has made it more difficult for native Alaskans to store wild game underground and for drillers to transport oil by pipeline.
+The biggest temperature increases were found in the northernmost reaches of the state, where the thawing of the once permanently frozen soil has made it more difficult for Native Alaskans to store wild game underground and for drillers to transport oil by pipeline.

 The agency also found that coastal flooding is happening more often at all 33 spots studied up and down the Pacific, Atlantic and Gulf coasts.
 Older cities such as Boston, established decades before the Industrial Revolution when seas were lower, are planning to spend millions on costly coastal defenses.